Arrow Global

-Arrow Global Group is a European fund manager based in Manchester that has a focus on investing in private and public credit, and real estate.
+Arrow Global Group is a European fund manager.
+Based in Manchester, it is one of the few vertically integrated businesses (fully engaged with small local customers in each country without operating through intermediaries) providing lending across real estate and private credit markets throughout Europe.
 It was listed on the London Stock Exchange until it was acquired by TDR Capital in October 2021.

 History

 The business was established as a debt funding business by Zach Lewy in 2005.
 It was the subject of an initial public offering in October 2013.